hkbakke/tc-gen/README.md

 # tc-gen
 tc-gen is a wrapper around all the complexity of modern traffic shaping and policing on linux.
 It tries to use best practices whenever possible while still being generic and easy to use.
-The script is is using HTB with fq_codel to do the heavy lifting.
+The script is using HTB with fq_codel to do the heavy lifting.

 Run tc-gen.sh without parameters to see more details.